MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-302b.md

 ---
-title: MR and Azure 302b - Custom vision
+title: HoloLens (1st gen) and Azure 302b - Custom vision
 description: Complete this course to learn how to train a machine learning model, and then use the trained model to recognize similar objects within a mixed reality application.
 author: drneil
 ms.author: jemccull